GavinSC34/Bushfire-Protection-System/README.md

     • a start switch (‘start and run’ switch)

     • mobile phone switch linked to the system via the home WiFi and thus the internet.

     If the WiFi is unavailable the sensors will still work automatically.
 The mobile phone app also reads the temperature and smoke, allowing monitoring from many kilometres away – provided the WiFi is working and the internet is available.
 Phone towers have been disabled in past major bushfires.

 While a 12v system is designed for the 240v power supply going down, you may want to consider an arrangement that can start on 240v and switch to 12v only if needed.
 I haven’t attempted this refinement.

-And the cost?
+<i>And the cost? </i>

 Each situation will be different.
 For those with off-grid power and a large dam, there is less infrastructure.
 Much of the work involves siting sprinklers, leading hoses to them, and fitting solenoid valves and wires.
 The micro-controller costs are surprisingly low but learning to code Arduino boards and the Blynk phone app is a steep learning curve for those not immersed in IT.
 My code is freely available as an example.